iifl-logo

 - The Companys revenue is highly concentrated on the Mutual Fund industry and its few clients.
 The competition and the regulatory restrictions may drive down total expense ratios, which in turn could drive down the fees that are paid by the clients to the Company.

 - The Company is taking all steps to ensure that we follow all applicable laws and regulations applicable to the Company.
-Any failure in detecting errors in our statutory records or errors or omissions in our business operations could expose us to potential losses.
+Any failure in detecting errors in our business operations could expose us to potential losses.
+Any failure in detecting errors or omissions in our business operations could expose us to potential losses.

 INTERNAL CONTROL SYSTEMS AND ADEQUACY